Pressure Injuries

 Patient risk should be estimated based on the assessment of skilled clinicians and use of risk assessment scales (eg, The Norton Scale for Predicting Pressure Ulcer Risk, the Braden Scale).

 Treatment and prevention overlap considerably.
-The mainstay of prevention is frequent repositioning.
+The mainstay of prevention is pressure reduction through frequent repositioning.
 Pressure should not continue over any bony surface for > 2 hours.
 Patients who cannot move themselves must be repositioned and cushioned with pillows.
 Patients must be turned even when they are lying on low-pressure mattresses.
 Pressure points should be checked for erythema or trauma at least once per day under adequate lighting.
 Patients and family members must be taught a routine of daily visual inspection and palpation of sites for potential injury formation.

 Most importantly, immobilization should be avoided.
 Sedatives should be minimized, and patients should be mobilized as quickly and safely as possible.